baxterhs/hs-ebay-web-resources/README.md

 ## Description

-This repository hosts CSS stylesheets tailored for eBay product listings.
+This repository hosts CSS stylesheets tailored for eBay product descriptions.
 Our goal is to provide sellers with a set of styles that can make their listings stand out, look professional, and enhance the buying experience.
 Whether it's elegant typography, responsive layouts, or thematic styles, this collection is dedicated to elevating the presentation of eBay product details.

 ## Usage